Opening a Corporate Bank Account in Singapore

-What documents do you need to open a Corporate Bank Account?
+What documents do you need to open a Corporate Bank Account in Singapore?

 The documents required depend on the bank, the nature of your business, and your nationality.
 Although some banks do offer instant account opening through their website with no need of document submission or signatures, these are solely for Singapore incorporated companies owned by Singapore citizens or PRs.
 The details of these companies are pulled out from MyInfo Business or Business Registration Number.

 For most of the other cases, standard documents are still required for the corporate bank opening.
 The documents required are:

 Note: All copies of the above documents must be “Certified True” by the company secretary or one of the company directors.

 In some cases, the bank may ask for additional documents for verification.
 So, make sure you have all your company documents on hand for a smooth account opening experience.

 How long does it take to open a Corporate Bank Account?